pedestal/pedestal/app/docs/design-spec.md

 ```

 This inform message has two event entries, one for each change.
 Each
-information model event entry uses the path for value that changed as
+information model event entry uses the path for a value that changed
-the [source id](#component-identifiers) and uses `:added`, `:updated`, or `:removed` for the
+as the [source id](#component-identifiers) and uses `:added`,
-event.
-The two remaining items are the entire old and new state of the
+`:updated`, or `:removed` for the event.
+The two remaining items are
-model.
-See below for a discussion on this decision.
+the entire old and new state of the model.
+See below for a discussion
+on this decision.

 ### any pertinent points about its design